Travel guide

 Apple Watch models compatible with eSIM

 The integrated eSIM is only present in GPS + Cellular models.
 If you bought the GPS-only version, your watch will never have its own cellular connectivity: it will always depend on your iPhone or WiFi.
-Models with the Cellular option include, among others, series from the Apple Watch Series 3 onwards, the Apple Watch SE, and the Apple Watch Ultra and Ultra 2, which always come with cellular connectivity.
+Models with Cellular option include, among others, series from Apple Watch Series 3 onwards, Apple Watch SE, and Apple Watch Ultra and Ultra 2, which always come with cellular connectivity.

 Practical steps for traveling with your watch